-FOREUM reserach grant: EUR 50'000 Project duration: 2020-2021
+FOREUM reserach grant: EUR 50.000 Project duration: 2020-2021

 Patients with rheumatoid arthritis (RA), ankylosing spondylitis (AS) and psoriatic arthritis (PsA) have a 1.5- to 2-fold increased risk of cardiovascular disease (CVD) compared to the general population.
-To be able to prevent CVD in patients with inflammatory joint diseases (IJD), it is of great importance to provide up-to-date
+To be able to prevent CVD in patients with inflammatory joint diseases (IJD), it is of great importance to provide up-to-date evidence on the prevalence of CVD and the effect of medication on CVD outcome.
+The project is conducted within the Norwegian Cardio-Rheuma register, which is a nationwide register linkage study with data on the whole Norwegian population and all patients with RA, PsA and AS from 2008 - 2017, as well as similar Finnish register data.

-- To evaluate CVD morbidity and mortality in patients with RA, AS and PsA compared to the general population.
-We will study prevalence, incidence and outcome of the most common CVDs, and explore trends in CVD mortality and morbidity during the 10-year period. - To compare the prevalence of CVD in users and non-users of biologic disease-modifying antirheumatic drugs in patients with IJD and the general population. - To explore sex differences in CVD event rates in patients with IJD compared to the general population - To compare the use of secondary preventive medication in patients with IJD and stable coronary heart disease (CHD) or after acute coronary syndrome (ACS) vs. general population controls with stable CHD or after ACS and the effect on CVD outcome.

-The results from this project may facilitate the establishment of CVD prevention recommendations/guidelines specifically developed for patients with IJD.
+- To explore contemporary incidence and prevalence of RA, PsA and AS in Norway - To evaluate all-cause and cause-specific mortality in patients with RA, AS and PsA compared to the general population - To study prevalence, incidence and outcome of CVDs in IJDs compared to the general population - To compare the risk of CVD among users and non-users of biologic disease-modifying antirheumatic drugs in patients with IJD - To explore sex differences in CVD event rates in patients with IJD compared to the general population - To compare the use of secondary preventive medication in patients with IJD and general population controls after acute coronary syndrome (ACS) - To study similar research questions among Finnish IJD patients based on Finnish register data The results from this project may facilitate the establishment of CVD prevention recommendations/guidelines specifically developed for patients with IJD.